agiza/stream-video-player/readme.txt

 = 0.7.8 =
 * Added the option to to choose to show the player only on single pages, this is because "the_excerpt" function strips the HTML from the player.
 * Added the "ru_Ru" translation file thanks to [Fat Cow](http://fatcow.com).
+* A huge fix to the way the language loads in the settings page

 = 0.7.7 =
 * A time position tooltip (balloontip) added to the player.